Database tool window

-The Database tool window provides access to functions for working with databases and DDL data sources.
-It lets you view and modify data structures in your databases, and perform other associated tasks.
-For more information, see Working with the Database tool window.
+In the Database tool window ( ), you can work with databases and DDL data sources.
+You can view and modify data structures in your databases, and perform other associated tasks.
+To view a table, double-click the table.
+For more information about different viewing modes, see View data.

 Toolbar icons, context menu commands and shortcuts

 |Collapse all the nodes.||All node types|

 |New||Alt+Insert||Create a new data source, database, schema, query console, table, column, index, or a primary or foreign key.
 The list of options depends on which element is currently selected.||Data sources and their elements.
 If a DDL data source is selected, you can only choose to create another data source.|

 |Duplicate||Ctrl+D||Create a copy of the selected data source.
 Specify the properties of the data source in the Data Sources and Drivers dialog that opens.||DB and DDL data source nodes|

 Update the view of the selected element (that is to synchronize the view of the element with its actual state in the database).

 |Data Source Properties||Open the Data Sources and Drivers dialog to manage your data sources and their settings.||All node types|

 |Disconnect||Ctrl+F2||Close the database connection for the selected data source or data sources.
 (The names of the data sources with active database connections are shown in bold.)||Data sources with active connections and their elements|